-2. The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works such as bored piling for approach lights.
+2. The key marine works activities of the Project during monitoring included deep cement mixing (DCM) works, marine filling, seawall and facilities construction, together with runway and associated works.
 3. General weather condition during monitoring ranged from sunny to rainy, with sea condition ranged from calm to rough.
 Detailed meteorological conditions can be referred to